zhexiao/ezhost/docs/getting_started.rst

 Install
 ---------------

-You can install directly from PyPI using:
+You can install ezhost directly from PyPI using:

 .. code-block:: bash